timjamesmorales/Cyclistic-Case-Study/README.md

 ### Recommendations

-Some recommendations to help convert casual riders into annual members include:
+Some recommendations to help convert casual riders into annual members:

 1. Offering membership discounts during summer months & weekends, when there are more casual customers taking rides.
 2. Offering free-trial periods during the holiday season, as there is an interesting increase in casual customer ride duration during December.